top of page

 We are developing a unique rewards system, plus, you can be proud that you have helped Norfolk achieve its circular economy goals.
 You are an excellent earthling and a community-minded consumer!

-• What products will be produced from the recycling of community waste?
+• What products are produced from the recycling of community waste?

-• How will you charge for the products that RYW creates?
+• How do you charge for the products that are created at the Centre?

-• How will community members buy the outputs created by Revolve Your World?
+• How can community members buy the outputs created by Revolve Your World?

 • Who retains the profit from sale of products / outputs?

 Sales of outputs are part of RYW's revenue line.
-This revenue will go back into the system to offset the operations.
+This revenue goes back into the system to offset the operations.

 • Can we use the crushed glass on our driveway?